MarcoAigner/DataCruise/README.md

 <p align="center"><img src="https://i.imgur.com/X3XliBz.jpg"></p>

 ## Implementation
-*data cruise* works by connecting an Arduino computer to a car's OBD diagnosis port.
+*data cruise* works by connecting an Arduino computer to a car's OBD2 diagnosis port.
 The Arduino then communicates with the app installed on the user's Android device via Bluetooth, transmitting diagnosis data in real-time.
 The application displays the received data to the user and gives driving recommendations based off of it.

 ## Team